Trump notified he is target in DOJ’s Jan. 6 investigation

 It had been clear that Trump’s actions would be a central focus of the Department of Justice (DOJ) investigation, as Attorney General Merrick Garland appointed a special counsel to review the matter last year to determine “whether any person or entity unlawfully interfered with the transfer of power.”

-But, as Trump states, receiving a target letter is often a sign someone will soon face charges.
+But, as Trump states, receiving a target letter is often a sign someone could soon face charges in a matter where prosecutors have gathered substantial evidence.

+Former President Donald Trump speaks at a campaign event, Saturday, July 8, 2023, in Las Vegas.
+(AP Photo/John Locher)

 Trump pursued a multi-pronged plan to remain in office, turning to the DOJ, state officials and even his own supporters, who ransacked the Capitol after then-Vice President Mike Pence refused Trump’s request to overturn the election results.